What is Mental Fitness?

 - Biological factors, such as genes or brain chemistry

 - Life experiences, such as trauma or abuse

 - Family history of mental health problems

 Mental health problems are usually diagnosed by psychologists or psychiatrists.
 Many people have specific disorders.
 For others, the problems are more general or situational.
-In both cases, people benefit from psychological services from a psychologist or other mental health professional.
+In both cases, people benefit from psychological services from a psychologist or other mental health professionals.
 Here are some common mental illnesses that people experience.
-If one or more of these disorders sounds true for you or family members, give us a call.
+If one or more of these disorders sounds true for you or your family members, give us a call.
 We’d be happy to help!